 The call for sustainability is now louder than ever among the millennial generation

-Millennials, those roughly born between the 1980s – 2000’s, and the potential target audience of every growing industry, are increasingly leaning towards spending less on high-value luxury items and more willing to spend on experiences.
-Moreover, they remain extremely brand conscious and support brands not just for the product but also the philosophies and values that the brand stands for.
+Millennials, those roughly born between the 1980s–2000s, and the potential target audience of every growing industry, are increasingly leaning towards spending less on high-value luxury items and are more willing to spend on experiences.
+Moreover, they remain extremely brand conscious and support brands not just for the product but also for the philosophies and values that the brand stands for.

-Owing to the factors such as depletion of diamond mines, increasing environmental threats due to mining, and the lack of ethical policies in the diamond industry, consumers have been wary of purchasing diamonds and they now focus not only on aesthetics and rarity in their jewels, but they also seek assurance that they are sourced responsibly.
-These values have led to an increased demand for non-mined diamonds (also affordable as they are not mined).
+Owing to the factors such as the depletion of diamond mines, increasing environmental threats due to mining, and the lack of ethical policies in the diamond industry, consumers have been wary of purchasing diamonds, and they now focus not only on aesthetics and rarity in their jewels, but they also seek assurance that they are sourced responsibly.
+These values have led to an increased demand for non-mined diamonds among millennials.